There aren’t many art history majors who end up becoming mayors.

 To broaden his academic horizons, Keller also declared a second major in finance his sophomore year.
 He became heavily involved in the Student International Business Council (SIBC), serving as president of the club his junior year.
 Through SIBC, Keller traveled to Honduras, Guatemala, and Russia and developed an interest in international trade that he decided to pursue after graduation.

-After Notre Dame, Keller spent two years working in investment banking before moving to Cambodia, a country that was still recovering a horrific genocide two decades prior.
+After Notre Dame, Keller spent two years working in investment banking before moving to Cambodia, a country that was still recovering from a horrific genocide two decades prior.
 Keller worked for Digital Divide Data, the country’s first IT company, which hired landmine victims and formerly trafficked individuals and taught them how to build websites.

 “My experience in Cambodia totally changed the trajectory of my life,” Keller said.
 “At the time, I was discovering what I wanted to do for my professional career, and it made me a real believer in the power of government.
 It gave me an incredibly global perspective on the role that governments actually play in improving or harming people’s existence.
 It’s very stark in countries like Cambodia, where the government has so completely failed in all sorts of ways.”